 8. The opportunity for improvement

 Firstly, the increased visibility into operational performance from ESM allows improvement opportunities to be identified.
 Secondly, the ITIL continual improvement (formerly known as CSI) capability provides the mechanism for improvements to be managed and delivered.
+Thus ESM benefits multiple business functions when service delivery and support improvements are identified and actioned.

 9. Improved access and communication channels, plus more effective communication